Contest Deadline: Monday, February 15, 2016 (02/15/2016), NOON (Eastern Standard Time)

 IV.
 FINAL ENTRY ORGANIZATION

-All entries must be placed in a folder named with your initial+city code (i.e. jjds).
-All images should be in the root of your entry folder.
-If you are entering the POY contest as well, place your CPOY entry in a folder named CPOY within your initial+city code folder.
+All entries must be placed in a folder named with CPOY proceeded by an underscore and your initial+city code (i.e. cpoy_jjds).
+All images should be in the root of your entry folder with the exception of the portfolio.
+Portfolio must be in a seperate folder within the root folder (see example below).
+If you are entering the POY contest as well, create a separate entry following the POY contest entry procedures.

-Your final entry must be saved as a zip file named with your initial+city code (i.e. jjds.zip).
+Your final entry must be saved as a zip file named with your initial+city code (i.e. cpoy_jjds.zip).

 V. ENTRY UPLOAD